 These consolidated financial statements are presented in Renminbi ("RMB"), which is the Group's functional currency.
 Foreign currency transactions recorded by the entities in the Group are initially recorded using their respective functional currency rates prevailing at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency rates of exchange ruling at the end of the reporting period.
-Differences arising on settlement or translation of monetary items are recognised in the statement of profit or loss.
-Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
+Differences arising on settlement or translation of monetary items are recognised in the consolidated statement of profit or loss.